alfredbaudisch/alfredbaudisch.com/content/experiments/runtime-in-game-vertex-painting-to-simulate-dirt-removal/logs/2022-07-30-in-game-vertex-painting-with-unreal-engine-wash-car-effect.md

 If you like my content or if you learned something from it, [buy me a coffee](https://ko-fi.com/alfredbaudisch) ☕, [be my Patreon](https://www.patreon.com/alfredbaudisch) or simply check [all of my links](https://linktr.ee/alfredbaudisch) 🔗 and follow me/subscribe/star my repositories/whatever you prefer.
 If you want to learn Godot, be sure to check [my courses](https://alfredbaudisch.com/projects/education/dynamic-inventory-system-and-user-interfaces-with-godot-course/) 📚!

-**Or you can simply add [my game to your Steam Wishlist](https://store.steampowered.com/app/2125110/?utm_source=alfredbaudisch&utm_campaign=coffee_block) – that helps GREATLY and it’s easy and free 🙂**
+**Or you can simply add [my game to your Steam Wishlist](https://store.steampowered.com/app/2125110/?utm_source=alfredbaudisch&utm_campaign=coffee_block) – that helps GREATLY and it's easy and free 🙂**

 ## Implementation

 -   Create a new Actor Component C++ class.
--   In `InitialiseInstancedOverrideVertexColorBuffer` it’s possible to count the amount of dirt and cleaned vertices, in order to track progress of the dirtiness/cleanness of the mesh, I left the `TODO` placeholders there.
+-   In `InitialiseInstancedOverrideVertexColorBuffer` it's possible to count the amount of dirt and cleaned vertices, in order to track progress of the dirtiness/cleanness of the mesh, I left the `TODO` placeholders there.

 ### C++ Header